mkw8263/mkw8263/README.md

 - Kotlin, Java, JS&TS, Dart, Golang

 ## Interest :heart_eyes:
-- I enjoy developing native android using `Rx or Coroutine` along with `clean architecture and mvvm pattern.`
 - I like `functional language` very much.
 - I like flutter among cross-platforms and I like to develop it based on `bloc pattern.`
 - I have been interested in building a server infrastructure environment and basic rest api recently.